-Hope Street Margolis Family Center (HSMFC) was established in 1992 as a community program of California Hospital Medical Center.
+Hope Street Margolis Family Center (HSMFC) was established in 1992 in collaboration with UCLA as a community benefit program of California Hospital Medical Center.
 Original program funding was provided by a research and demonstration grant from the federal Head Start Bureau as a national effort to develop more effective ways to support young children and families.

-HSMFC offers a variety of programs that fall into three major categories: (1) early childhood education, (2) family literacy, and (3) family support/home visiting.
+HSMFC offers a variety of programs that fall into three major categories: (1) early childhood education, (2) family support/home visiting, and (3) mental health.
 Many programs include more than one of these elements.

 For more information, please visit the Hope Street Margolis Family Center website or call